jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-find-your-photos-and-videos.md

 --- Platform: Quest ---

-To access your files from a PC, connection your Quest to your PC with a USB cable.
+To access your files from a PC, connect your Quest to your PC with a USB cable.

 Photos taken in Flipside Studio will appear in the following folder: